AasmundResell/PMesh/README.md

 alias salome="$SALOME_INSTALL_DIR/salome"
 ```
 4: some dependencies are needed.
 The script: "" can be used to install many of them
-5: If everything went according to plan, salome can now be run simply typing "salome" in a terminal.
+5: If everything went according to plan, salome can now be run simply typing ```salome``` in a terminal.